If you are an international business coming to Canada from the US, UK or another country you’re in good company.

 Most Ontario businesses with employees (including family members and sub-contractors) must register with the WSIB (Workplace Safety & Insurance Board) within 10 calendar days of hiring their first employee.
 Find out if you need to register on this link.

 Finally, if your Canadian operations has a payroll of more than $490,000 (CAD) in Ontario, we can assist with registration and filing of another payroll tax called EHT (Employer Health Tax).

 We Can Help Your Business Succeed In Canada

 Contact us for all the expertise you need including:

-For more information about how a partnership with Stern Cohen will work for you, we invite you to call or contact us today.
+For more information about how a partnership with Stern Cohen will work for you, we invite you to contact us today.

-Disclaimer: While the information in this article is meant to be helpful, it is not meant to be advice for your unique situation.
+Disclaimer: While this information is meant to be helpful, it is not meant to be advice for your unique situation.
 If you would like assistance with your tax and filing requirements for doing business in Canada, please contact us.